 Picture as many tables as you fit against 3 walls of your classroom to make a horseshoe shape.
 You then have an inner horseshoe of tables/desks.
 Ideally, the group closest to the wall is facing the wall and the group in the inner horseshoe is facing the center of the classroom.
 This would, in theory, limit students breathing in the same direction.
 I then put all of my bookshelves and materials in the open space in the middle of the horseshoes.

 This is actually what I’m using this school year.
 Is it perfect?
 No. I have kids who try to hide that they’re drawing or using their tablets at their tables.
 Kids also turn their chairs to talk to each other and just see the lesson.
-I’ve noticed, though, that for me this is the best seating arrangement for social distancing and teaching.
+I’ve noticed, though, that for me this is the best seating arrangement for teaching in my social distancing classroom.
 The kids are the most spread out, and they are facing different directions most of the time.

 Most of all, we can still have great classroom discussions using this simple social distancing classroom setup!
 I read an article the other day about designing our classrooms for social distancing and how thinking about making in-classroom learning meaningful by designing the space for social interaction.
 I could not agree more.
 Social interaction is what makes learning in a classroom more meaningful for students who participate more readily when the space is designed for them to interact.